czhengjuarez/idea-box/README.md

    - Proposed Solution
    - Potential Impact

+2. **Vote on Ideas**: Click the thumbs-up button to upvote ideas you support

-2. **Prioritize Ideas**: Drag ideas up or down using the grip handle to reorder them by priority
+3. **Prioritize Ideas**: Drag ideas up or down using the grip handle to reorder them by priority

-3. **Create Tickets**: Click the "Create Ticket" button on prioritized ideas to mark them for implementation
+4. **Create Tickets**: Click the "Create Ticket" button on prioritized ideas to open Jira and mark them as tracked

-4. **Delete Ideas**: Remove ideas that are no longer relevant using the delete button
+5. **View Tracked Ideas**: Switch to the "Tracked" tab to see ideas that have been converted to tickets

+6. **Edit or Delete**: Use the edit button to modify ideas or delete button to remove them

+All changes are automatically saved to R2 storage and synced across all users in real-time.

 ## Tech Stack